bgreen280/git-demo/README.md

 git log

 # git checkout HEAD filename
-# gets rid of changes in working directory
+# deletes file changes in working directory
+# use with caution, cannot be undone
 git checkout HEAD filename

 # git reset HEAD filename
 # unstages files in staging area
+# use with caution, cannot be undone
 git reset HEAD filename

 # git reset commit_SHA
 # resets to a specific commit based on first 7 chars of SHA
+# use with caution, cannot be undone
 git reset commit_SHA

 # git push